semazurek/ET-Optimizer/README.md

 Optimization Script by 1 click.
 Last tested on Windows 10 2004 64bit.
-Personally used by me :)
+Personally used by me on Win 10 21H1 :)

 ## What it does